Lowcountry law enforcement say overdoses, drug-related fatalities are up due to lethal doses of Fentanyl

 “This is an on-going battle,” says Lieutenant Roy.
 “You just hope for the best.”

-Law enforcement say if you see drug related activity happening to report it to law enforcement.
+Law enforcement says if you see drug-related activity happening to report it to law enforcement.
 You can report activity anonymously by calling Crime Stoppers of the Lowcountry at 843-554-1111.